Do Vision and Language Encoders Represent the World Similarly?: Proposed Method

 As shown in \reftab{tab:cka_shuffle}, the maximum CKA score is obtained on the ground-truth ordering of the representations $\cka_{\text{max}} = \cka(\rmK_{\rmZ}, \rmK_{\rmH})$, where $\rmK_{\rmZ}$ and $\rmK_{\rmH}$ are the kernels for the image and text representations, defined respectively as $\rmK_\rmZ = k(\rmZ^\top, \rmZ)$ and $\rmK_\rmH = k(\rmH^\top, \rmH)$.
-In fact, we find that the CKA is sensitive to the data ordering since it monotonically decreases with random shuffling.
+We find that the CKA is sensitive to the data ordering.
+Specifically, we shuffle x\% of data to obtain wrong matches while keeping the remaining 100-x\% aligned, measure the CKA on each new data set, and observe that it monotonically decreases with random shuffling.
 This motivates our methodology for finding an optimal permutation of the image data that maximizes the CKA.

 Formally, let $\sigma$ be some permutation of the set $\{1, \cdots, N \}$ and denote $\sigma(\rmZ) = [\vz_{\sigma(1)}, \cdots, \vz_{\sigma(N)}]\in \sR^{d_1\times N}$ the set of permuted image representations by $\sigma$.
 If $\sigma$ is not identity, it disrupts the original ordering of the image representations leading to a lower CKA score as shown in \reftab{tab:cka_shuffle}.
 Therefore, our goal is to find a permutation $\sigma^*$ that maximizes the CKA.
 Formally: